RowanGreycastle/Chaydis/content/The Unclaimed Continent/Southern Humans of the Unclaimed Continent.md

 ## Naming Traditions

-The towns and villages of [[Human|human]] society out this far are never big enough to worry about last names or family names.
+The towns and villages of [[Humans|human]] society out this far are never big enough to worry about last names or family names.

-A name is one picked by the parents, with an established meaning, and a hope that the offspring will be able to live up to the name.
+A name is one picked by the parents; usually with an intended meaning, and a hope that the offspring will be able to live up to the name.

 ## Shared Customs and Values

+As with most species, [[Humans|humans]] in colder climates recognize that community in these harsh areas is important.
+There is importance placed upon familial ties, though the survival of the group frequently supersedes this.
+If everyone works together, and handles something different, life can be relatively comfortable.
+If they do not, difficulty is found swiftly and (frequently) fatally.